-Do you know there are different types in the profession of the electrician too?
+Do you know there are different types of electricians?
 Do you want to know the types and how can each of these be helpful for you?
-We’ll share this in this article:

 Lineman:

 These electrical workers deal with wires with higher voltages.
-They are known as the outside electrician.
+They are known as the outside electricians.
 Whether it is in the commercial or industrial domain, these electricians are useful in all these settings.

 Wireman: